TuritoYuenan/environment-monitor/README.md

 - Devices: Arduino Uno, ESP8266
 - Sensor: DFRobot SEN0186 Weather Station
-- Web UI: Pure HTML, CSS & JavaScript

 ## Usage

-- Prepare and assemble hardware components
+- Prepare and wire together an Arduino Uno board, an ESP8266 board, and an SEN0186 kit.
-- Using either Arduino IDE or VSCode Arduino, install the board libraries for ESP8266
+- Using either Arduino IDE or VSCode Arduino, install the board libraries for ESP8266.
-- Change the WiFi settings in the [WetterLib.h](./esp8266/WetterLib.h) file to yours
+- Create a secret file based on the [template](./esp8266/secrets.template.h).
+Change the settings to yours
-- Upload Arduino Uno and ESP8266 codes to the respective devices
+- Upload [Arduino Uno codes](./arduino-uno/) and [ESP8266 codes](./esp8266/) to the respective devices.
-- On your browser (connected to the same WiFi), enter the IP address announced in the Serial Monitor to access your web dashboard.
+- Weather data will be uploaded to your Xata database.